reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-Next, we need to add the fields to the Custom annotation.
-In this case, we need 'name' and 'city'.
+Next, we need to add the fields to the custom annotation.
+In this case, we need `name` and `city`.
 So we add it as below:

 ```java
 @Target(ElementType.TYPE)